Azure/azure-functions-ux/styleguide.md

   - [1.1](#types--usage) **Usage**:
     - Always favor type inference over explicit type declaration except for function return types
     - Always define the return type of functions.
 This can help catch errors as functions evolve.
-    - Types should be used whenever necessart (no implicit any).
+    - Types should be used whenever necessary (no implicit any).
     - Arrays should be defined as type[] instead of Array\<type\>.
     - Use the `any` type sparringly.
 It is always better to define an interface.